REBORN-lang/REBORN-lang.github.io/documents/standard/RebornStandard.md

 # Appendix B

-REBORN source files use the `.rn` extension. \
+Reborn source files use the `.rn` extension. \
-REBORN Header files use the `.rh` extension.
+Reborn Header files use the `.rh` extension.

 ---